thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

   * `th:href` and `th:src` call `RequestDataValueProcessor.processUrl(...)` before rendering the URL.

-  * `th:action` calls `RequestDataValueProcessor.processAction(...)` before rendering the form's `action` attribute, and additionally it detects when this attribute is being applied on a `<form>` tag ---which should be the only place, anyway---, and in such case calls `RequestDataValueProcessor.getExtraHiddenFields(...)` and adds the returned hidden fields just before the closing `</form>` tag.
+  * `th:action` calls `RequestDataValueProcessor.processAction(...)` before rendering the form's `action` attribute, and additionally it detects when this attribute is being applied on a `<form>` tag ---which should be the only place, anyway---, and in such case calls `RequestDataValueProcessor.getExtraHiddenFields(...)` and adds the returned hidden fields just after the opening `<form>` tag (i.e. at the beginning of the form's body).

   * `th:value` calls `RequestDataValueProcessor.processFormFieldValue(...)` for rendering the value it refers to, unless there is a `th:field` present in the same tag (in which case `th:field` will take care).